Jinjiang/bao/docs/intro.md

 # What is Dabao?

-**Dabao** is a tool to build web bundle easily and simple, which is based on [webpack](https://webpack.js.org/) currently.
+_Dabao_ is a tool to build JS bundle of web apps easily and simple, which is based on [webpack](https://webpack.js.org/) currently.

 ## Background

 Today's web bundling job is too fragmented, over-designed and hard to learn.
 Each repo has its own special complex bundle config.

-**Dabao** is born to bring a simpler way to config webpack to make it easy to learn, read, create and maintain.
+_Dabao_ is born to bring a simpler way to config webpack to make it easy to learn, read, create and maintain.

+And we focus on web app bundling, especially in teamwork. which means it may not be useful very much for JS lib or personal web app.

 You can read [getting started](getting-started.md) to begin.